 - a.
-Support for hazardous materials along the coast. - b.
+Support hazardous materials along the coast. - b.
 Search and rescue response. - c.
-Serve as the Federal OSC for spills that occur in navigable waters, coastal waters, and deep water ports. - d.
+Serve as the federal OSC for releases that occur in navigable waters, coastal waters, and deep-water ports. - d.
 Investigate and identify the source of the discharge or the potential discharge. - e.
 Identify and notify the RP. - f.
 Provide aerial support as required.